English

 The Reality of Healing

-You've survived 100% of your worst days so far.
+You have survived 100% of your worst days so far.

 The Stages of Rising